-* Eurostat releases residential property prices for first time
+* Eurostat releases residential property prices for first

 * Euro zone property prices fall 2.5 pct in 3rd qtr, yr/yr